michael105/slterm/src/slterm.1.rst

 AUTHORS
 =======

-(2020-2024) Michael (misc147), www.github.com/michael105
+(2020-2025) Michael (misc147), www.github.com/michael105

 The code is based on st, the suckless terminal emulator, fetched from git 1.1.2020, which was based on code from Aurelien Aptel.

-The patches to slterm had been provided by:
+The included patches to st had been provided by:

 Tonton Couillon,
 dcat,